gatsbyjs/gatsby/docs/docs/glossary.md

 ### Data Source

-A source of data that usually gets fed into Gatsby using [source plugins](#source-plugin).
+Content and data's origin point, typically integrated into Gatsby with [source plugins](#source-plugin).
 A data source is often a [Headless CMS](#headless-cms), but it could also include Markdown, JSON, or YAML files.

 ### Database